Ultraman Geed The Movie: Production

 The original filming took place in September 2017 within Okinawa Prefecture, according to guest actor Yuika Motokariya.
 The news of Ultraman Geed The Movie' was firstly announced by November 23, 2017 with May J. singing the film's ending theme.
-The first trailer was aired in November 30, 2017, followed by the list of cast and plot summary of the movie.
+The first trailer was aired on November 30, 2017, followed by the list of cast and plot summary of the movie.